Usage guide and tutorial to learn how to set up, configure and edit the WordPress website writing settings.

 Drag-and-drop the following link to your bookmarks bar or right-click it and add it to your favorites for a posting shortcut.

-These messages are displayed at the beginning of this section: “To post to WordPress by e-mail you must set up a secret e-mail account with POP3 access.
-Any mail received at this address will be posted, so it’s a good idea to keep this address very secret.
-Here are three random strings you could use: FKZXx8EK, P6snQ5Lq, YcrfBw03.”
+These messages are displayed at the beginning of this section: “To post to WordPress by e-mail, you must set up a secret e-mail account with POP3 access.
+Any mail received at this address will be posted, so keeping this address very secret is a good idea.
+You could use three random strings: ” FKZXx8EK, P6snQ5Lq, YcrfBw03.”

 Complete the following fields to post by e-mail: